 If you want a close-up look at the clock and the Twelve Apostles, it is easy to get an entrance ticket to the tower itself within the Old Town Hall.

 This graffiti-covered wall is a tribute to John Lennon.
 Lennon was a pacifist and an inspiration during the Czech communist era.

 His image, as well as song lyrics and other political ideas, are painted all over the wall.

 The graffiti started in the 1980s.
 Both authorities and local property owners have attempted to cover the graffiti, but it has always reappeared with more Beatles lyrics.
 It is now a staple of the city.

-While not free upfront, purchasing the Prague Welcome Card will allow you to see and do a wide variety of things for free and offer discounts for more attractions.
-In addition to a 72-hour pass for Prague’s public transport, you’ll also get free entry into monuments and museums!
+While not free upfront, purchasing a Prague tourist pass will allow you to see and do a wide variety of things for free and offer discounts for more attractions.
+In addition to a pass for Prague’s public transport, you’ll also get free or discounted entry into monuments and museums!

 Free Entry Attractions Include: